 Do you have an early retirement funding strategy?

-If you retire before age 59 ½ do you have enough money outside of your retirement accounts or a pension to fund your retirement or are you going to have to use methods that allow for penalty free early withdrawal from your retirement accounts?
+If you retire before age 59 ½ do you have enough money outside of your retirement accounts or a pension to fund your retirement?
+Perhaps you are going to use methods that allow for penalty free early withdrawal from your retirement accounts.
 Knowing this will definitely add to your confidence.

 Run the numbers through a good retirement calculator-

-Actually you should run them through various retirement calculators.
-I was surprised at how many online retirement calculators are just junk.
+You should actually run them through various retirement calculators.
+I was surprised at how many online retirement calculators are nothing but junk.
 Many provided by big names in the financial industry.
 They ask how much you have, how much you want, your expected rate of return, when you want to retire and for how long.
 There is no mention of your portfolio allocations, future changes like starting Social Security, selling a house, paying off a house or having an annuity or pension start up.
 There is no inclusion of possible market changes and risks based on past investment cycle history.